asukhodko/dify-markdown-chunker/docs/architecture/strategies.md

 # Chunking Strategies

-Detailed documentation for all 6 chunking strategies.
+Detailed documentation for all 3 chunking strategies in v2.0.

 ## Overview

-The Dify Markdown Chunker uses 6 intelligent strategies to chunk markdown documents.
-The system automatically selects the best strategy based on content analysis, or you can force a specific strategy.
+The Dify Markdown Chunker v2.0 uses 3 intelligent strategies to chunk markdown documents.
+The system automatically selects the best strategy based on content analysis, or you can force a specific strategy using `strategy_override`.

 ## Strategy Selection

 The chunker analyzes content and selects a strategy based on:

-- **Code ratio**: Percentage of content that is code
+- **Code ratio**: Percentage of content that is code (threshold: 30%)
-- **List ratio**: Percentage of content in lists
+- **Code blocks**: Presence of fenced code blocks
-- **Table ratio**: Percentage of content in tables
+- **Tables**: Presence of markdown tables
-- **Structure**: Presence and hierarchy of headers
+- **Headers**: Number of headers (threshold: 3)
-- **Complexity**: Overall document complexity

-## The 6 Strategies
+## The 3 Strategies

-### 1. Code Strategy
+### 1. Code-Aware Strategy

+**When Used:**
-**When Used:** Documents with >30% code content
+- Documents with ≥30% code content
+- Documents with any code blocks
+- Documents with tables

 **Behavior:**
 - Preserves code blocks intact (never splits code)
+- Preserves tables intact
 - Groups related code with surrounding text
 - Maintains code-text relationships